Albanian food, with some notable differences, is similar to much of the food in other Balkan countries.

 This dip is a strained yogurt that pairs perfectly with grilled köfte and hot bread.

-Albanian mixed grill: Across Albania, one of the most popular meals is a big plate of mixed grilled meat, most commonly found at a zgara, or grill house.
+Albanian mixed grill: Across the country, one of the most popular Albanian food, is a big plate of mixed grilled meat, most commonly found at a zgara, or grill house.

 You typically order a salad, some grilled vegetables and an assortment of dips and spreads with this meal, and everyone digs in family style.